 Using soap bars is a very basic step you can opt for avoiding all the plastic bottles and excessively packed soaps and liquid from superstores.
 If you can’t make soaps at home which is anyways very simple with tonnes of recipes on the internet, you can buy soap from small handmade soap vendors or purchase online or buy locally-made palm oil free soaps.
 Zero Waste Bathroom should have soaps packed with the least packaging or wrapped with minimal recyclable materials.

 Another innovative product in the market is shampoo bars and also dry shampoo powders stored in glass mason jars.

 Facts check: Do you know that nearly 1500 football fields can be covered with thrown away shampoo bottles every year.
 Look at the magnitude of the waste it creates.

 So opt for local bulk stores to buy your shampoo and store in refillable bottles or go for dry shampoos or soap bars.
-Trust me it will save you lots of cost and help you in waste management.
+Trust me it will save you lots of costs and help you with waste management.